Balanoposthitis (Inflammation of the Foreskin) in Dogs

 The symptoms of balanoposthitis in dogs can vary depending on the severity of the inflammation.
 A common sign is excessive grooming or licking of the genital area by the dog, often in an attempt to relieve the discomfort.
 This can lead to further irritation and secondary infections.

-Another common symptom is a foul-smelling discharge from the foreskin, which may be whitish, yellowish, or even bloody.
+Another common symptom is a foul-smelling discharge from the foreskin, which can be whitish, yellowish, or even bloody.
 This discharge is often an indication of an infection or severe inflammation.
-In some cases, the dog may show pain when urinating or have difficulty urinating, which may indicate swelling or narrowing of the foreskin.
+In some cases, the dog may show pain when urinating or have difficulty, which can indicate swelling or narrowing of the foreskin.

 The affected area may appear red and swollen.
 Dogs with balanoposthitis may also show signs of general malaise, such as lethargy or loss of appetite, especially if the inflammation is severe or accompanied by a systemic infection.